Top 15 Buffets and All-You-Can-Eat at Walt Disney World

 Cape May Café | Beach Club Resort

 Looking for all-you-can-eat seafood at Disney World?
 Set a course for Cape May Café, Disney’s easy-going buffet at the Beach Club Resort that’s all decked out for a lazy day by the shore – think pastels and whimsical wave motifs.
-This laidback eatery serves up an all-American breakfast by day (sadly, Minnie’s Beach Bash Character Breakfast is currently unavailable) and surf-and-turf by night.
+This laidback eatery serves up all-American AM favorites and character-spotting opportunities for Minnie’s Beach Bash Character Breakfast by day and surf-and-turf by night.

 Cost of Cape May Café: Breakfast and Dinner – $25 to $42 per adult

 Cuisine: Seafood & American